Santa Cruz Mountains: Annual Dzogchen Retreat

 - 445 Summit Rd, Watsonville, CA 95076

-Is Dzogchen meditation secret?
-There are many approaches to Dzogchen in Tibetan Buddhism.
-Historically speaking, different Tibetan lineages approach meditation practices at different times.
-Some do it only after ‘ngondro’ the extensive meditation series for training the mind in Vajrayana.
-Some have done it before ngondro and others interspersed with ngondro.
-This retreat offers a series of particular meditation techniques known as ‘holding the mind.’
-They are practiced before, during and after ngondro because they are the main part of the path from the beginning to end in Tibet’s Nyingma lineage’s contemplative tradition.
+Q: Is Dzogchen meditation secret?
+A: The most advanced cycles of Dzogchen meditation are restricted practices.
+However there are a wealth of practices done in the preliminary and intermediary stages, as well as practices common to both advanced and beginning levels.
+Additionally there are many approaches to Dzogchen in Tibetan Buddhism.
+Historically speaking, different Tibetan lineages approach particular Dzogchen meditation practices at different times.
+Some are done only after ‘ngondro’ the extensive preliminary meditation series for training the mind in Vajrayana.
+Some are done before preliminaries and others interspersed with preliminaries This retreat offers a series of particular meditation techniques known as ‘holding the mind.’
+They are practiced before, during and after preliminaries because they are the main part of the path from the beginning to end in Tibet’s Nyingma lineage’s contemplative tradition.
 These particular practices are only taught in retreat settings because they require a deeper introduction.

 *This is the approximate schedule based on last year’s retreat.
 The daily schedule is approximate and subject to change.